ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

             System.out.println("Each person gets " + slices + " slices each");
         }

-    What of the following lines would go into ``/* INSERT CODE HERE */`` in the method splitPizza in order to call the ``printSlices`` method to print the number of slices per person correctly?
+    Which of the following lines would go into ``/* INSERT CODE HERE */`` in the method splitPizza in order to call the ``printSlices`` method to print the number of slices per person correctly?

     - printSlices(slicesPerPerson);